- Yale University (J.D., 1985); Book Review Editor, Yale Law and Policy Review

 Steven Thomas is a partner in the Los Angeles office of Irell & Manella LLP, where he is the head of the art law practice group.
 Mr. Thomas is also an Adjunct Professor at the UCLA School of Law, where he began teaching a course in Art and Cultural Property Law in 2001.

-As an example, in 2006, Mr. Thomas represented Maria Altmann and the other Bloch-Bauer heirs and negotiated the sale of what was internationally recognized as the world's most expensive painting, Gustav Klimt's "gold" portrait of Adele Bloch-Bauer I, restituted to the Bloch-Bauer heirs by Austria and then sold to the Neue Galerie, New York.
-Mr. Thomas has also advised on several other world record-setting art transactions, both privately and at auction, including the most valuable painting bought and sold privately and the most valuable American painting sold.
-Mr. Thomas counts among his clients some of the world’s foremost collectors and artists, and several of his clients are trustees at a variety of museums.
+As an example, in 2006, Mr. Thomas represented Maria Altmann and the other Bloch-Bauer heirs and negotiated the sale of what was internationally recognized as the world's most expensive painting, Gustav Klimt's "gold" portrait of Adele Bloch-Bauer I, restituted to the Bloch-Bauer heirs by Austria and then sold to the Neue Galerie, New York (and the subject of the 2014 film "Woman in Gold").
+Mr. Thomas has also advised on several other world record-setting art transactions, both privately and at auction, including the largest private single art purchase transaction and the most valuable American painting sold.
+Mr. Thomas counts among his clients some of the world’s foremost collectors, and several of his clients are trustees at a variety of museums.
 Please see the art practice area section for further description of Mr. Thomas's practice and experience.

 On behalf of private collectors, Mr. Thomas has extensive experience negotiating auction (and private sale) consignment agreements with the world's leading auction houses.
 In his representation of collectors, he has negotiated some of the largest ever single owner fine art auction consignments and auction house guarantees, including several resulting in world auction records.
 In 2012, Mr. Thomas represented The Andy Warhol Foundation for the Visual Arts in negotiating the precedent-setting long-term consignment arrangement to sell works of art from the Foundation's collection through Christie's in live auctions, online auctions and private sales, establishing a new frontier for artist foundations in the global market.
 Mr. Thomas has also written an in-depth article on negotiating auction consignments for collectors, titled Auction Consignment Agreements: Pitfalls and Planning Strategies, published in the April 2009 edition of Estate Planning magazine, which has been described as the definitive guide on the topic.